Johann Traeg: Life and career

 He was born in Gochsheim in Bavaria, and had moved to Vienna by 1779.
 He began his work simply by offering hand copies of musical works, working out of his home.
-This was possible even in the late 18th century, for as David Wyn Jones notes, Austria was at the time not very technologically advanced in this respect:
+This was possible even in the late 18th century, for as Jones notes, Austria was at the time not very technologically advanced in this respect:

 Music-printing was becoming increasingly widespread in the 18th century ...
 In those areas of Europe like Britain, France, and northern Germany, where music-publishing was well established, printed copies of instrumental music became the principal means of dissemination ...
 On the other hand, in [other] parts of Europe, principally the Austrian monarchy, southern Germany, Italy, and the Iberian peninsula, ... copying of music by hand remained the principal means of dissemination for all music through Haydn's lifetime [1732–1809].

-As Jones as elsewhere pointed out, what set Traeg apart from most professional copyists was his assiduous compilation of what became a vast library of music from which he could offer copies for sale.
+As Jones has elsewhere pointed out, what set Traeg apart from most professional copyists was his assiduous compilation of what became a vast library of music from which he could offer copies for sale.
 Jones suggests that the several changes of residence recorded for Traeg in his advertisements may have been needed to house the expanding collection, and indeed Traeg eventually moved his family out to the suburbs and placed the collection in his own shop, whose opening was advertised 16 May 1789, and which became a destination for Viennese music-lovers for the rest of his life.

 As of 9 April 1794, Traeg entered the publication business per se, with issue of printed copies of quartets by Joseph Eybler; this business eventually flourished.
 Traeg retained his offerings of hand-copied music, however.
 Starting no later than 1789, he served as the Vienna agent of the important Leipzig publisher Breitkopf & Härtel.

 Austria had no copyright law until the 19th century and Traeg was perfectly free to acquire copies from any source of whatever music he liked and offer hand copies of them for sale without compensation to the composer.
 Jones estimates, for instance, that Traeg at his peak had 500 works by Joseph Haydn on offer, none of which provided Haydn with any income.
 Nevertheless, Haydn occasionally dealt with Traeg on a business basis, though there is evidence he was not pleased with the situation; see below.